 Sites that craft extensive, highly-branded content for certain subjects often choose to work with dedicated subdomains.
 Products, films, teams and publications with divergent content might use subdomains to distinguish their brands from the umbrella organizations.

-As one would expect, the content found on The New York Times functions drastically different from the content found on NYT Cooking (cooking.nytimes.com).
+As one would expect, the content found on The New York Times functions drastically differently from the content found on NYT Cooking (cooking.nytimes.com).
 Separating the content allows each brand to signal its own authority to search engines.

 Due to the intricacy of online community building, forum creators commonly use dedicated subdomains.
 Take wordreference.com: the root domain stands as a bilingual dictionary.
 However, forum.wordreference.com is a place for users to ask questions and discuss the meaning and proper use of terms and phrases that have yet to make it into the root dictionary.